prebid/prebid.github.io/prebid-server/pbs-modules/ortb2-blocking.md

 ### Global Config

-There is no host-company level config for this module.
+There is no host-company level config for this module except the execution plan may optionally be at the host level.

 ### Account-Level Config